-Coca-Cola’s futuristic pavilion at the London 2012 Olympic Park demonstrates how innovative structural engineering can have a key influence on the form of a building.
-We worked with up-and-coming architects Asif Khan and Pernilla Ohrstedt on their pavilion design, a multi-sensory experience of architecture, music, technology and sport.
+Coca-Cola’s futuristic pavilion at the London 2012 Olympic Park demonstrated how innovative structural engineering can have a key influence on the form of a building.
+We worked with architects Asif Khan and Pernilla Ohrstedt on their pavilion design, a multi-sensory experience of architecture, music, technology and sport.

-The contest-winning design, known as the Coca-Cola Beatbox, is a truly interactive structure, based on a concept celebrating beat, rhythm and movement.
+The contest-winning design, known as the Coca-Cola Beatbox, was a truly interactive structure, based on a concept celebrating beat, rhythm and movement.

 The concept was simple: to create a structurally self-supporting exterior, rather than fixing cladding to a support structure.
 As such, apart from the pillows, there was virtually no other structure visible, resulting in an extremely lightweight and elegant design.

-Our solution was known as a reciprocal structure: the pillows weaved together three-dimensionally to create a self-supporting structure.
-This offered an efficient way to create a large structural form – in this case 8 m high and 24 m in diameter – while using relatively small components and minimal connections.
+Our solution was known as a reciprocal structure; the pillows weaved together three-dimensionally to create a self-supporting structure, offering an efficient way to create a large structural form – in this case 8 m high and 24 m in diameter – whilst using relatively small components and minimal connections.

 Easy to assemble, the structure was built as a series of prefabricated self-supporting sections, which were brought to site and then pieced together like a giant jigsaw.